Kūčios: Apples

 In certain Lithuanian regions apples were placed on the table because December 24 is the feast day of Adam and Eve.
 The apples recalled our first parents through whose sin mankind fell and that the world was saved through the submissiveness of the New Eve— Mary, the Mother of God—to God's will.

 If apples are placed on the table, the mother takes an apple, cuts it into as many pieces as there are diners and gives the father the first piece.
 This symbolizes the fall of the first parents when Eve gave Adam the apple which he took and ate.
 Then the remaining apple pieces are distributed to those at the table.

 Number of dishes

-The reason for there being twelve separate dishes varies between pagan and Christian beliefs.
+The current tradition of there being twelve separate dishes is of Christian origin.
+Historically, the number of dishes, and the reason for the number, varied according to pagan and Christian traditions.
 The pagans practiced Kūčios traditionally with nine different foods, because there were nine months in the year according to the ancient calendar.
 According to the alternative tradition, the thirteen different dishes represented the thirteen lunar months of the year.
-However, under the influence of the solar calendar, the number changed to twelve.
-Christians have different beliefs but it is not hard to see how the pagan beliefs could have been adapted by missionaries or monks.
-For Christians, the twelve different dishes served on the table represent Jesus’ twelve apostles.
+However, under the influence of the Christian religion and the solar calendar, the number changed to twelve.
+For Christians, the twelve different dishes served on the table represent Jesus' twelve apostles.